nzzdev/Q-chart/README.md

 ##### interval

-One of `["year", "quarter", "month", "day", "hour"]`.
-This is used for the tick interval and the label format of the dates on the X axis.
+One of `["auto", "year", "quarter", "month", "day", "hour"]`.
+This is used for the tick interval and the label format of the dates on the X axis. `auto` will pick the interval based on the detected date format.

 ##### prognosisStart